Cash ISAs and savings

 Cash Individual Savings Account (ISAs)

 A cash ISA is a savings account that allows you to save your money and earn interest, free of UK Income Tax.
-You can save up to £5,760 of your total £11,520 annual ISA allowance in the 2013/14 tax year (which ends on 5 April 2014) in a cash ISA.
+The rules relating to cash ISAs are changing.
+Until 1 July, you can save up to £5,940 of your total £11,880 annual ISA allowance in a cash ISA.
+From 1 July, the ISA allowance increases to £15,000 and can be used in full in either a cash ISA or an investment ISA or split between the two.

 If you choose to, you can invest the balance of your annual ISA allowance in an investment ISA.
 Please bear in mind that the value of an ISA’s tax benefits will depend on your individual circumstances and that tax rules can change 2.